Skip to Content

 Executive summary

 • Australia telcos are no strangers to pressure, but they could face further squeezes in the coming months.
-The Australian government has proposed increasing fines for telcos not following industry codes and standards from AU$250k to AU$10m – a 3,900% increase.
+The Australian government is increasing fines for telcos not following industry codes and standards from AU$250k to AU$10m – a 3,900% increase.
 The Albanese government is also introducing new rules to block scam texts or warn recipients.

 • We say